myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/general_hpc_concepts/job_dependencies.md

 # Job Dependencies

-When running machine learning (ML) computational workflows on the Kempner HPC cluster using SLURM, managing job dependencies is useful for efficient workflow management.
+When running machine learning (ML) computational workflows on the Kempner AI cluster using SLURM, managing job dependencies is useful for efficient workflow management.
 Job dependency in SLURM allows you to schedule jobs to run in a specific sequence, ensuring that a job runs only after its dependent job(s) have been successfully completed.

 ```{note}
 The job dependency feature is particularly useful in ML research for **managing data preprocessing**, **model training**, and **evaluation steps** across multiple jobs.